14 Best Things to do in Stone Town, Zanzibar

 While Stone Town is very lively and exciting, the city also has a very dark past.

-Here, up to 60 slaves were crammed together like sardines in the can, with no toilets, hardly any food and chained by the feet.
+Here, up to 60 slaves were crammed together like sardines in a can, with no toilets, hardly any food, and chained by the feet.

 The toughest among them who survived the dreadful circumstances were brought to the auction, ready to be inspected by potential buyers.